 GEO5440 – Cryospheric Modelling

-This course explores the complex and non-linear behavior of cryosphere systems.
+This course explores the complex and non-linear behaviour of cryosphere systems.
 Model equations are derived from theory, principles of numerical methods are introduced and applied to a range of problems.
 These problems involve processes relevant for permafrost evolution and glacier dynamics and are solved using finite difference techniques.

 After taking this course you will be familiar with:

-- derivation of model equations from theory
+- derivation of model equations from the theory

 - principles of numerical solution techniques

 - how these techniques are applied to solve the problems derived from theory

 - how different models can be coupled together

 - basic design of a simple modelling project in the subject field, derive and critically analyze the results,

 In order to take the course on master`s level you have to be enrolled in one of these programmes: